SimonTommerup/02805-sgai/README.md

 # Scene 8.5 (or 9?)
 TODO: Måske dette slide skal flyttes til sidst ala: "so why 2600 nodes?"
-Filtrated, this gave us ~1340 users for each candidate, which seem sufficient as
+Cleaned, this gave us ~1340 users for each candidate, which seem sufficient as
 1. Users represent only top comments and top threads on r/DonaldTrump and r/JoeBiden.

 2. Top comments are the most upvoted over all time.